leobudima/brisqq-blog/content/how-a-flower-delivery-in-london-used-brisqq-to-boost-sales-by-70.md

 Specifically, you should let people order flowers online in London.

-It’s a simple strategy that can instantly increase your flower sales by 70%.
+It’s a simple strategy that can instantly **increase your flower sales by 70%**.

 (And in some cases even more than that.)